associacao-anjo-da-guarda/anjo-da-guarda/README.md

 yarn generate
 ```

-> This project was bootstrapped with `create-nuxt-app`.
-There are more detailed explanations of how everything works in the [Nuxt.js docs](https://nuxtjs.org).
+> This projet is using Netlify CMS (netlifycms.org/).

 ## 🖋 Activating Netlify CMS

-This project comes with Netlify CMS ready to rumble, and a basic blog configuration.
+This project comes with Netlify CMS.
 To use Netlify CMS:

 ### 🔏 Authenticating with Netlify Identity